Azure/k8s-deploy/README.md

     <tr>
     <td>strategy </br></br>(Required)</td>
     <td>Acceptable values: basic/canary/blue-green. <br>
+    Default value: basic
-    Default value: basic<br>Deployment strategy to be used while applying manifest files on the cluster.<br>basic - Template is force applied to all pods when deploying to cluster.<br>canary - Canary deployment strategy is used when deploying to the cluster.<br>blue-green - Blue-Green deployment strategy is used when deploying to cluster.</td>
+    <br>Deployment strategy to be used while applying manifest files on the cluster.
+    <br>basic - Template is force applied to all pods when deploying to cluster.
+NOTE: Can only be used with action == deploy
+    <br>canary - Canary deployment strategy is used when deploying to the cluster.<br>blue-green - Blue-Green deployment strategy is used when deploying to cluster.</td>
   </tr>
   <tr>
     <td>namespace </br></br>(Optional)